One of the first things to do when renting your home is set your rent.

 First is the aesthetic reasons.
 Power lines may be essential, but they’re unsightly.

 Health and safety may be the bigger concern, though.
 There are widespread concerns about electromagnetic radiation from power lines contributing to cancer.
 Whether or not this is scientifically accurate doesn’t matter — residents won’t want to pay as much if they believe they’re taking health risks.

 Then, there’s the risk of downed power lines, which are extremely hazardous.
 Because of this, they can hamper a resident’s ability to leave the property or neighborhood if a downed line is blocking a road.
 Worse, a power line could fall directly onto your property if too close.

 Homes close to or underneath power lines may have restrictions on landscaping and development projects.
 You won’t be able to make certain improvements that could increase your rental income.

 There’s a reason real estate developers use similar standardized layouts all across the country.
 They work well.
-Tenants like familiarity when it comes to their home’s layout.
+Residents like familiarity when it comes to their home’s layout.

 So if your home has a funky layout — perhaps it’s a custom build — you might struggle to charge the same rate as “comparable” properties.

-All that said: You might find an oddball tenant who loves your property’s unique layout and pays market rent.
-But don’t get your hopes up since you’re more likely to find tenants who prefer a regular layout.
+All that said: You might find an oddball resident who loves your property’s unique layout and pays market rent.
+But don’t get your hopes up since you’re more likely to find residents who prefer a regular layout.